| | | | | |

 Racebox GTR Carbon Fiber - button box with Stream Deck integration

 This is a clever one.
 The GTR integrates with an Elgato Stream Deck MK1 or MK2, giving you physical buttons and toggles alongside the Stream Deck’s programmable touch display.
 If you already own a Stream Deck, this essentially turns it into a proper sim racing dashboard.
 The Stream Deck isn’t included – most people buying this will already have one.
-Dimensions come in at 220 x 175 x 49mm, making it the thinnest unit in the range at under 50mm deep.
+220 x 175 x 49mm – slimmest in the Racebox lineup, barely under 50mm at its deepest point.

 At $179 for the carbon fibre version, it’s genuinely reasonable if you’ve already got the Stream Deck.
 19 additional physical inputs on top of whatever you’ve configured on the Stream Deck gives you a lot of control surface.